-Now that you’ve fueled up for the hour-long journey, hit the road for Antigua, a charming colonial town of Spanish architecture, cobbled streets, and excellent eats and shopping.
-Plus, it's surrounded by volcanoes and manageable mountains for hiking or watching the sunset with a bottle of wine.
+Now that you’ve fueled up for the hour-long journey, hit the road for Antigua, a town colonized by the Spanish.
+Today it is full of excellent eats and shopping, and it's surrounded by volcanoes and manageable mountains for hiking or watching the sunset with a bottle of wine.
 Here, the largest hotel is Casa Santo Domingo, which rose out of a former convent and offers many romantic nooks, especially in its new sprawling spa.
 Other overnight options that are quaint and intimate are Hotel Sor Juana and Villa las Pilas, with gardens so cute you may just want to hang there for a while.
 When you’re ready for activity, book with Antigua Tours and get a bit of cultural education and history of the area.
 It’s pretty fascinating!

 Food is certainly not the only reason to go to Lake Atitlan’s spectacular Casa Palopó, a Relais & Chateaux boutique hotel that’s supremely romantic—but it’s certainly a big plus.
 You’ll want to ask for table number one at the intimate property’s 6.8 Palopó restaurant, which has its own little nook perched on a terrace overlooking the tie-dye blue lake and its trio of volcanos.
 For even more privacy you can also dine on your lake-facing room’s balcony, or have something set up in a remote corner, too—say, after a blessing by the resident Mayan shaman or a couples’ treatment in the hotel's spa.